intel/terraform-intel-aws-eks/Examples/EKS_Managed_Node_Group/README.md

 ## Considerations
 - The AWS region is provided within the example.
 Update the region to your region of choice
 - The EKS cluster is created in the VPC provided within the example.
 Update the VPC value to create the cluster in your VPC of choice
 - The cluster has a public IP address.
-If you want your EKS cluster to not have a public IP, override the value accordingly
+If you want your VM to not have a public IP, override the value accordingly
 - The subnet_ids and control_plane_subnet_ids parameters are provided in the example.
 Each of these parameters need two subnets within your VPC.
 All the subnets used in these parameters should be unique

 <!-- BEGIN_TF_DOCS -->